 Lonnie joined the artistic staff at Chicago Children’s Choir (CCC) as a conductor in 2012 and opened the vivacious Englewood Neighborhood Choir (2013).
 His ensembles have performed at numerous city venues, including the Chicago Symphony Center, The Museum of Science & Industry, The Shedd Aquarium, Navy Pier, and The McCormick Convention Center.
 They have done three national tours and have been featured on WGN Channel 9 & ABC 7 News respectively.
 Their most significant work, perhaps, is in serving the community of Englewood through song at local churches, parks, shopping centers, block parties, schools, and assisted living facilities.
-He has recently been appointed Director of African Diasporic Music & Studies at CCC.
+He has recently been appointed Director of Africana Music & Studies at CCC.

 Every avenue of arts, outreach, and advocacy Lonnie embarks on is credited to his church upbringing.
 He established Audacious Praise (AP) in 2015, a multicultural arts outreach organization creating accessible, inter-generational programming that impacts social & spiritual awareness in marginalized communities.
 Audacious Praise is best known for one of South Shore’s finest inspirational open mic showcases, Fresh Faith Fridays, and has garnered great interest in its highly regarded outreach initiative educating in the art of gospel, ChicaGO Reach Gospel Workshop, which successfully reopened virtually in October, 2020.
 He serves as lead musician and worship leader at Bryn Mawr Community Church in South Shore, under the direction of esteemed vocalist, Felicia Coleman-Evans.
 Lonnie's 1st EP entitled ROOTED, a collection of songs tracing the spiritual, musical, and emotional journey of Trans-Atlantic African ancestry, was just released in August, 2021.